nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 More information on the [W3C documentation](https://www.w3.org/TR/NOTE-datetime).

-### Uniqueness in transient username
+### Uniqueness in Transient Username

 A new configuration property `nuxeo.transient.username.unique` is available to define if a computed transient username should be unique no matter what base username is provided, or if it should be always the same for a given base username.
 Having always the same transient username for a given base username allows to generate only one token for a given email when giving permission to an external user: that means if you invite the same external user on 2 documents, he won't have to log out from the first document to see the second one.
-It defaults to true for backward compatibility.
+It defaults to `true` for backward compatibility.

 To disable the uniqueness of the transient username computation, use the following contribution:
 ```